Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

-- Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.
+- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

 Jamal Murray vs. the Heat